 I made the mini pumpkin pies the same way I’d make mini butter tarts.
 I made my pastry, rolled it out and using a fluted circular cookie cutter, cut out the dough into circles and placed them into mini muffin pans.
-Then, I filled each one up with pumpkin puree (that I already had made up and added lots of rich spices, cream and sugar), then once cooled, I topped each one with whipping cream!
+Then, I filled each one up with pumpkin pie filling.
+Once cooled and ready to serve, I topped each one with whipping cream!

-Here’s a little trick I learned along the way to get your mini pies out of the tray, without ruining them in the process!
-Cut 1 inch strips of parchment paper, lay the strips across the empty muffin holes.
-Once you’ve cut your dough into circles, place the dough over the muffin holes and press them gently into the empty spaces, with the parchment paper underneath it.
+Here’s a little trick I learned along the way to get your mini pies out of the tray without ruining them in the process!
+Cut 1-inch strips of parchment paper and lay the strips across the empty muffin holes.
+Once you’ve cut the dough into circles, place the dough over the muffin holes and press them gently into the empty spaces, with the parchment paper underneath it.
 Make sure you leave the parchment paper overhanging on the side of the pan.
 Once you’ve finished baking your pumpkin pies, pull the sides of the parchment paper and out pops your mini pumpkin pies.
 Voila!